barakbbn/just-a-seq/README.md

       if (comparable === 0) samePoints++; // Side Effect
       return comparable;
     });
-    // The comparer function is not guranteed to run in optimization mode, in case a re-sort is performed.
+    // The comparer function is not guranteed to run in optimization mode,
-    // In that case don't use optimized mode. i.e. import {asSeq, random} from '@barakbbn/just-a-seq';
+    // i.e When re-sort is performed, or performing functionality that not requires sorting (count, includes).
+    // IF the side effect is required, disable optimized.
   }

   onUserSelectedPoint(selectedPoint: { x: number; y: number; }) {
-    if (!this.points.includes(selectedPoint)) { // Optimization-mode might skip the sorting
+    // Optimization-mode might skip the sorting since includes() can be performed without sorting first if (!this.points.includes(selectedPoint)) {
       this.points = this.points.push(selectedPoint);
     }
-    console.log('Total Points:', this.points.count()); // Optimization-mode might skip the sorting
+    // Optimization-mode might skip the sorting since count() can be performed without sorting first console.log('Total Points:', this.points.count());
   }
 }
 ```